 However, if you have some specificities and you sell some particular products that can be sensitive to the Chinese government then it will be probably less easy to sell online in China.
 You will have to have some certificates to respect the local laws and rules.

 What is your next step?

-As you can see, there is no fix answer.
+As you can see, there is no preordained answers.
 For each activity of business the licenses needed will be different.
-It can be easy for one business or in the other way it can be more complicated to have all the document needed to be able to practice your business.
+It can be easy for one business or it can be the other way around and be more complicated to have all the document needed to be able to practice your business.
 If you have any specific question about it or if you need some help to launch or set up your business do not hesitate to contact us.